penguintutor/neopixel-gui/README.md

 Download the relevant files into a new folder named /home/pi/neopixel Copy the file rpnpgp.desktop to the /usr/share/applications directory.
 The icon should now appear on the normal start menu.

+A more detailed install guide is provided in the file INSTALL.md

 ## More Information